Introduction: Transform Your Email Investigations

 GDPR Considerations (Europe)

-- • Ensure Data Processing Agreement in place
+- • Ensure Data Processing Agreement (DPA) in place with AI provider

 US Considerations